 There are several reasons to explain the waning bond between the younger generations of Tepehuans and their local flora. “[M]igration to urban areas, less use of their indigenous language, and a formal education received almost entirely in Spanish,” write Narváez-Elizondo and his colleagues in their publication.

-Southern Tepehuans are an ethnic group living in the northwest of Mexico in the states of Durango, Nayarit, Sinaloa and Zacatecas, with the majority settled in the pine-oak forests in the Sierra Madre Occidental of southern Durango.
+Southern Tepehuans are an ethnic group living in the Mexican states of Durango, Nayarit, Sinaloa and Zacatecas, with the majority settled in the pine-oak forests in the Sierra Madre Occidental of southern Durango.
 The hills, valleys, and canyons of the Sierra harbour a high level of endemic plant species.
-And while Southern Tepehuans predominate in southern Durango, they share the area with communities of Huicholes, Coras and Mexicaneros.
+And while Southern Tepehuans predominate in southern Durango, they share the area with other indigenous communities.

 From the 122 wild vascular plant species that the researchers had previously reported to be used by Southern Tepehuans as food, they selected 20 taxa representative of the different environments on the region to include in the questionnaire.
 Common species like Agave shrevei, and less known ones, such as Tripsacum dactyloides were considered.
 “We wanted to include it to have an idea of really how much the youngsters know,” says Narváez-Elizondo.

 The informants saw images of each species and answered 10 questions about each one.
 Questions about the plant’s common names, knowledge about how the plant is cooked or eaten, and the source of such knowledge, were among those included.
 The answers were used to calculate a knowledge grade for each informant and the data was analysed to see the relationship between schooling and knowledge of wild edible plants.

 The researchers found that “non-students have a higher traditional knowledge grade about edible plants than both rural and urban students.”
 They also found that rural and urban students had very similar grades in almost every aspect examined.